uvaai/ml1/_schedules/4 Electives Spring/index.md

 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-You can request a late day using the submit forms linked in the sidebar of the main
-[minor AI website](https://minai.proglab.nl/).
+In addition, you have a total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+You can request a late day using the submit forms linked in the sidebar of the main [minor AI website](https://minai.proglab.nl/).
 You must always submit your request *before* the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.

 You can use only 1 late day per module to get a 24 hour extension on the deadline.
-This extension is for the whole module, so applies to both courses.
+This extension is for the whole module, so applies to all submits for the course.
 If the deadline is on a Friday, using a single late day will instead grant a 48 hour extension over the weekend, meaning your deadline will move to Sunday.
 If you have used both late days, or require more than 24 hours of extension, you may still try and request a staff extension.

 Any staff extension request needs to be agreed upon before the deadline expires, which means your request must be sent at least 2 hours before the actual deadline.